VASST/VASSTAlgorithms/README.md

-# VASSTRegistrationAlgo
+# VASSTAlgorithms
-Slicer extension containing registration library functions
+Slicer extension containing a number of algorithms for algebra, geometry, registration, and other library functions

 Available modules
 -----------------